borschphp/borsch-skeleton-docs/concepts/containers.md

 * Defining application dependencies (routers, template engines, error handlers, ...)
 * Managing middleware and related dependencies.

-You can easily define the container entries within the `config/container.php` file.
+You can easily define the container entries within the `config/container.php` and/or `config/containers/*.php` files.

 Our application skeleton seamlessly integrates dependency configurations, culminating in the creation of our own
 container: [Borsch Container](https://github.com/borschphp/borsch-container).